152percent/Copyright/README.md

 Copyright provides multiple licenses by default, but you can easily add your own custom licenses too.
 Just select `Choose License...`

+Even with your custom licenses, you can use the 2 included placeholders `#Date#` and `#CompanyName#` to have Copyright automatically replace them based on the Company Name you set.
+Check out the screenshot for an example ;)

 # Updates

 If the app doens't quite fit your needs, you'll need to modify the code yourself.
 I built this as a side project to make it easier for me to maintain my Open Source projects, so I don't any specific plans to maintain it.